MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 - Microsoft can regularly provide updates for this template.
 You need to redownload the Power BI template if you want to get the latest version of it.

 - There's no migration of your changes between template versions.

-## Available data for admins and makers

-The **Desktop flow activity** section is helpful for Center of Excellence (CoE) users who want to monitor all activity in an environment and makers who want to get an aggregated view of their automation.

-If you're the admin of the current environment, you can see all the desktop flows, machines, and machine groups that exist in Dataverse for the environment.
-If you're a maker, you can see all your desktop flows and machines, including the flows that others share with you.

-> [!NOTE]
-> If a cloud flow appears as **private flow**, it means that it isn't shared with you.
-Cloud flows aren't saved in Dataverse, and environment admins need to [get access to the flows](../create-team-flows.md) to read details about them.